SGrondin/bottleneck/README.md

 const result = await wrapped(arg1, arg2);
 ```

-Read the [Gotchas](#gotchas) section and you're good to go!
+Now you can be assured that `myFunction` will abide by your rate limits!

-Learn about the [advanced features](#schedule) offered by `limiter.schedule()`.
+#### Step 3 of 3

-#### Remember...
+Remember...

 Bottleneck builds a queue of jobs and executes them as soon as possible.
 All the jobs will be executed *in the order that they were received*.
-Read about [priorities](#job-options) if you wish to alter this behavior.

-This is sufficient for the vast majority of applications. **Read the 'Gotchas' section** and you're good to go.
-Or keep reading to learn about all the fine tuning available for the more complex use cases.
+**Read the 'Gotchas' section** and you're good to go.
+Or keep reading to learn about all the fine tuning and advanced options available.
+If your rate limits need to be enforced across a cluster of computers, read the [Clustering](#Clustering) docs.

 ##### Gotchas

-* Make sure you're catching `error` events emitted by limiters!
-See [Debugging your application](#debugging-your-application)
+* Make sure you're catching `error` events emitted by your limiters!
+See [Debugging your application](#debugging-your-application).

 * Consider setting a `maxConcurrent` value instead of leaving it `null`.
 This can help your application's performance, especially if you think the limiter's queue might get very long.

-* **When using `submit`**, if a callback isn't necessary, you must pass `null` or an empty function instead.
+* **When using `submit()`**, if a callback isn't necessary, you must pass `null` or an empty function instead.
 It will not work otherwise.

-* **When using `submit`**, make sure all the jobs will eventually complete by calling their callback (or have an [`expiration`](#job-options)).
-Again, even if you `submit`ted your job with a `null` callback , it still needs to call its callback.
-This is particularly important if you are using a `maxConcurrent` value that isn't `null` (unlimited), otherwise those uncompleted jobs will be clogging up the limiter and no new jobs will be able to run.
+* **When using `submit()`**, make sure all the jobs will eventually complete by calling their callback (or have an [`expiration`](#job-options)).
+Even if you submitted your job with a `null` callback , it still needs to call its callback.
+This is particularly important if you are using a `maxConcurrent` value that isn't `null` (unlimited), otherwise those not completed jobs will be clogging up the limiter and no new jobs will be allowed to run.
 It's safe to call the callback more than once, subsequent calls are ignored.

-* **When using `schedule` or `wrap`**, make sure that all the jobs will eventually complete (resolving or rejecting) or have an [`expiration`](#job-options).
-This is very important if you are using a `maxConcurrent` value that isn't `null` (unlimited), otherwise those uncompleted jobs will be clogging up the limiter and no new jobs will be able to run.
+* **When using `schedule()` or `wrap()`**, make sure that all the jobs will eventually complete or have an [`expiration`](#job-options).
+This is particularly important if you are using a `maxConcurrent` value that isn't `null` (unlimited), otherwise those not completed jobs will be clogging up the limiter and no new jobs will be allowed to run.

 * **Clustering** has its own share of gotchas.
 Read the [Clustering](#clustering) chapter carefully.